-- Kuwait does not have a permanent source of freshwater such as rivers.
+- Kuwait does not have a permanent source of fresh water such as rivers.
 It relies mainly on the process of water desalination, as they have wadis or riverbeds that only have waters during periods of heavy rains.

-- On 1965, the government of Kuwait commissioned the Swedish company VB to develop water towers in the country for its water supply system.
+- In 1965, the government of Kuwait commissioned the Swedish company VB to develop water towers in the country for its water supply system.
 Due to their shape, the water towers are often called ‘mushroom towers’.

 - Kuwait is home to hundreds of species of birds as it serves as a crossroads of bird migration.
 Moreover, mammals such as hedgehogs, jerboa, desert rabbits, as well as the endangered red fox and wild cat can be found in the country.